Skip to main content

 Senior-Led

 The people who are in the pitch are the people who run the account.
 No bait-and-switch, no handoff to junior teams after the contract is signed.
-DAS operates with a small senior team — 5 people.
-That team count limits the number of retainer clients DAS can hold (12–15 per year) and determines the quality of the work.
+DAS operates with a senior-led team.
+That model limits the number of retainer clients DAS can hold (12–15 per year) and determines the quality of the work.
 The constraint is the feature.
 At larger agencies, a team pitched by senior leadership is executed by people who have been at the firm for 18 months.
 The senior leadership involvement is the acquisition strategy, not the operating model.
 At DAS, the senior team is the operating model.
 There is no leverage structure that would make sense otherwise.

 Systems Inside Client Infrastructure